Party of Christian Socialists: Ideology

 The party argues that decommunisation and lustration discriminate against "half of the population of Ukraine", and accused such anti-communist policies of depriving people of jobs.
 The party also finds it necessary to cancel language laws that limit the usage of the Russian language in Ukraine.
-Christian Socialists stated that they will "sew Ukraine back together" and argue that many of the problems of Ukraine can be traced back to the infiltration of Ukraine by the USA and its influence.
+Christian Socialists stated that they will "sew Ukraine back together" and argue that many of the problems of Ukraine can be traced back to the infiltration of Ukraine by the US and its influence.
 Dobkin also stated that the Orange Revolution and the Euromaidan weakened Ukraine, and opened it up to 'exploitation' by the West.

 Seen as pro-Russian, the party put an emphasis on protection of the Russian language, and stated its support for the Russian Orthodox Church in Ukraine.
 In March 2022, given the damage to Kharkov, Dobkin declared that "Much of what I believed in collapsed overnight... just burned out."
 In April 2022, Dobkin became a deacon of the Ukrainian Orthodox Church of the Moscow Patriarchate.

 The party remains opposed to Ukrainian membership in the European Union and NATO, and condemns the Euromaidan protests.
 Together with the Orange Revolution, the party considers Euromaidan a US-backed putsch that exposed Ukraine to Western dominance.
 It seeks to fully restore friendly relations with Russia, join the Customs Union of the Eurasian Economic Union, create a "humanitarian space" with Russia, and to restore the status of the Russian language in Ukraine.
 The party also postulates a federalization of Ukraine, and argues that the post-Euromaidan Ukrainian government is to blame for the Russian annexation of Crimea.
 Christian Socialists also called the War in Donbas a "civil war"; the party condemned the 2020–2021 Belarusian protests and stated its support for President of Belarus Alexander Lukashenko.